aaron-grau/curic/rails/projects/first_routes/README.md

 AbstractController::ActionNotFound (The action 'create' could not be found for UsersController):
 ...
 ```

-**NB:** If your project is using Rails 5, you'll likely see a different response from the server.
-It will instead return a 204 response and mention it being a `head :no_content` response.

 Go ahead and add that method to the controller.
 Again, if we don't explicitly render or
 redirect, Rails is going to try to render the template with the same name; it's going